 - What is the stage of development of this medicine?

 The evaluation of the effects of 3-[5-(2-fluoro-phenyl)-[1,2,4]oxadiazole-3-yl]-benzoic acid in experimental models is ongoing.

-At the time of submission of the application for orphan designation, no clinical trials in patients with Duchenne muscular dystrophy were initiated.
+At the time of submission of the application for orphan designation, no clinical trials in patients with Duchenne muscular dystrophy had been initiated.

-3-[5-(2-fluoro-phenyl)-[1,2,4]oxadiazole-3-yl]-benzoic acid was not marketed anywhere worldwide for Duchenne muscular dystrophy, at the time of submission.
-Orphan designation of 3-[5-(2-fluoro-phenyl)-[1,2,4]oxadiazole-3-yl]-benzoic acid was granted in the United States for treatment of muscular dystrophy resulting from premature stop mutations in the dystrohin gene.
+3-[5-(2-Fluoro-phenyl)-[1,2,4]oxadiazole-3-yl]-benzoic acid was not marketed anywhere worldwide for Duchenne muscular dystrophy at the time of submission.
+Orphan designation of 3-[5-(2-fluoro-phenyl)-[1,2,4]oxadiazole-3-yl]-benzoic acid had been granted in the United States for treatment of muscular dystrophy resulting from premature stop mutations in the dystrophin gene.